Difference Between Truncate and Delete:

 What is Query Plan:

-A query plan (or query execution plan) is an ordered set of steps used to access or modify information in a SQL relational database management system.
-This is a specific case of the relational model concept of access plans.
+query execution plan) is an ordered set of steps used to access or modify information in a

 What are temp tables?
 What is the difference between global and local temp tables?